-When we train, it’s okay not to have a huge self-confidence.
-Many of us haven’t had good experiences with training, with minor injuries as a result or the training has not been the experience we expected.
+When we train, it’s okay not to have huge self-confidence.
+Many of us haven’t had good experiences with training, with minor injuries as a result of the training has not been the experience we expected.
 It can create many images of training, as something that did not succeed for me, etc.

 Therefore, it is very important that you dare to acknowledge where you think your level is.
 If you think you should start out walking 2-3 km twice a week, and you have an experience that it is your current level.
 Then you will succeed.
 You increase the challenge over time as your self-confidence increases and your body gets adapted and used to this current level.

 To get progress in training, you need to increase the challenge when it becomes too easy for you.
 Both because it does not load the body for new development but in particular because your thoughts have so much free space that they can fly to all sorts of places while you train.
 In that way, it’s difficult to be present in the now.

 So, if you find that you have a surplus to think about your work, what you should have for dinner, and what is coming on TV, then it could be a sign to increase the challenge.

 My own experiences of flow by long distance running training

 “I’m out running alone on a cold and dark November evening.
 I run and nothing else and just feel that I am warm in the body, that it is cold weather but I do not think about it.
 I’m not really thinking about anything at all.
 It’s like the rhythm controls itself and my body just moves.

 Everything happens synchronously at just the right time; breathing, leg and arm movements.
 I move forward with ease.
 It’s free and easy.
 However, it is not easy for my fitness because I am challenged but I am just not aware of it.
 I’m actually not aware of anything.